- 1 Finding the Best Medigap Plans

 Finding the Best Medigap Plans

-As I was driving in to work this morning, I was thinking about how computers and the internet have changed the way we buy and sell insurance.
+As I was driving in to the office this morning, I was thinking about how computers and the internet have changed the way we buy and sell insurance.
 When I first started the insurance business in 1996, we would go sit down with folks face to face.
 That was how people shopped for the best Medigap plans and coverage.
 I would have to flip through the rates of every carrier to see who had the best price for where they lived.

 But with the advent of technology and computers, that has all changed.
 The days of you having to get dressed up and make sure the house is spiffy for a stranger to come in are behind us.
 You can work directly with an independent agent over an internet connection and/or phone wearing your bathrobe while sipping coffee if you want to!
 You don’t have to leave the house and you don’t have to let a stranger in.